-Language study allows students to develop communication skills, learn about languages as systems and explore the relationship between language and culture.
+Language study provides students with the opportunity to develop communication skills, learn about languages as systems and explore the relationship between language and culture.
 Students engage with the linguistic and cultural diversity of societies and reflect on their understanding of social interactions.

-The study of a language is compulsory for 100 hours in one continuous school year from Year 7 to Year 10, but preferably in Years 7 or 8.
+In NSW secondary schools, languages is a Key Learning Area.
+The study of a language is compulsory for 100 hours in one school year in Stage 4 or 5, but preferably in Stage 4.

-In Years 11 and 12, NSW schools offer a wide variety of languages, catering for beginning students to background speakers.
+In Stage 6, a wide variety of languages is offered in NSW schools, catering for beginning students to background speakers.